pomahtik0/Contact-Zoo-at-home/README.md

 ### General
 - Project looks like a sort of delivery service where you choose pets you like.
+- Comments and raiting and all needed information of the pet may be watched in it's profile.
 - Only registered users can make orders, unsighned users still may watch full list of animals, and animal profiles.
 - After making an order, user is waiting to be contact by all pets owners and discussing details, after that an initial payment should be made.